dbochicchio/vera/VirtualDevices/README.md

 - Upnp Device Filename/Device File: D_Heater1.xml
 - Upnp Implementation Filename/Implementation file: I_VirtualHeater1.xml

 The device will emulate a basic Heater, and turn on or off the associated device, translating this actions to a virtual thermostat handler.
-Temperature setpoints are not supported.
+Temperature setpoints are supported, but only as cosmetic feature.
+No action will be taken when changing setpoints.

 ### Configuration
 All devices are auto-configuring.
 At its first run, the code will create all the variables and set the category/sub_category numbers, for optimal compatibility.